oitee/oitee.github.io/_posts/2022-01-09-recurse-center-week-one.md

 ### Virtual RC

-Despite the occassional Zoom fatigue and my groggy eyes, the first week was a lot of fun.
+Despite the occasional Zoom fatigue and my groggy eyes, the first week was a lot of fun.

 It began with an introductory session where one of the facilitators of RC gave a quick tour of how Virtual RC works.
 [Virtual RC](https://www.recurse.com/virtual-rc) is a social place, which gives a snapshot of where each Recurser is currently situated: their virtual desk (indicating they are not attending any meeting), or a meeting with one or more Recursers or facilitators in any of the many Zoom rooms.
 It gives a real-time view of where your fellow Recursers are currently at, and, if you find other Recursers attending a specific Zoom room, you can always check out the event taking place in that room and decide whether you want to enter it.
 It is aimed at "facilitating the kind of [serendipitous, synchronous, and ephemeral interactions](https://www.recurse.com/virtual-rc)" that would take place naturally if the retreat was not taking place virtually.